 When Frequently Asked Question pages don’t thoroughly answer all customer questions, site owners can create a dedicated support platform under a subdomain.
 This organization can make the platform easy to navigate and better optimized for search engines.

-A quick glance at support.apple.com shows that the platform’s subdomain has a unique, carefully-designed and complex structure that addresses users in need of assistance.
+A quick glance at support.yotpo.com shows that the platform’s subdomain has a unique, carefully-designed and complex structure that addresses users in need of assistance.

 Sites that craft extensive, highly-branded content for certain subjects often choose to work with dedicated subdomains.
 Products, films, teams and publications with divergent content might use subdomains to distinguish their brands from the umbrella organizations.

 Creating independent subdomains for each language enables organizations to keep their web addresses clear and cohesive.
+This is a common practice in international SEO.
 For example, Wikipedia has a separate subdomain for each language.
 Interestingly, the es.wikipedia.org homepage differs not only in language from the en.wikipedia.org homepage but also in content.

 Due to the intricacy of online community building, forum creators commonly use dedicated subdomains.
 Take wordreference.com: the root domain stands as a bilingual dictionary.
 However, forum.wordreference.com is a place for users to ask questions and discuss the meaning and proper use of terms and phrases that have yet to make it into the root dictionary.